AvniShah04/Portfolio-AvniShah/FinalProjectPart2.md

 1) *Informative:*

-- Is the title infomrative?
+- Is the title informative?
 - What does it say about the subject?
 - Is the material adequate for the examples would you suggest any changes?
 - What do you think is the focus of the bar graphs?
 Is there any additional infomration you would want to see?